hadihafiz/Semantic-Segmentation-of-Satellite-Imagery/README.md

 # **Semantic-Segmentation-of-Satellite-Imagery**

 ## **Data Folder**
-Folder that contains satellite images that will be used as the data.
+Folder that contains satellite images used for training.

 ### (1) drone
 Drone images from SmartMap Database.